 There are two common types of foresight practitioners.
-The first, the futurist, is more commonly known in public, but a rarity in the workplace.
-The second, the foresight professional, or foresighter, to use a shorthand phrase coined by Andy Hines and John Smart in 2014, is less known by the public but is the main type of practitioner we find in the workplace.
+The first, the futurist, is commonly known in public, but is a rarity in the workplace.
+The second, the strategic foresight professional, or foresighter, to use a shorthand phrase coined by Andy Hines and John Smart in 2014, is less well-known by the public but is by far the main type of practitioner, and the largest intended audience of this Guide.

-Whether you are a futurist or a foresighter, we recommend you become a “T-shaped” foresight practitioner, to use a term coined by journalist David Guest.
+Whether you are a futurist or a foresighter, we recommend you become a “T-shaped” practitioner, to use a term coined by journalist David Guest.
 The horizontal bar of the T represents your “fox-like” qualities, how broadly you understand futures issues and foresight methods in different disciplines, and how well you can collaborate in disciplines outside your own.
-The vertical bar of the T represents your “hedgehog-like” specialist abilities and credentials in at least one specific well-recognized professional discipline, like the twenty foresight specialties we introduce later in this chapter, which does not include words like “futurist” or “foresight” in its name.
+The vertical bar of the T represents your “hedgehog-like” specialist abilities and credentials in at least one specific well-recognized professional discipline, like the twenty foresight specialties we introduce later in this chapter.

-At a minimum, all foresight practitioners will shift perennially between these two roles, that of futurist (storytelling, provocateur) and foresighter (specialist, researcher, strategist, consultant) as context dictates.
+All foresight practitioners shift perennially between these two roles, that of futurist (storytelling, provocateur) and foresighter (specialist, researcher, strategist, consultant) as context dictates.
 But as we will see, the much larger numbers, narrower and more evidence-based focus, and less grandiose titles of foresight professionals tend to make them both more trusted and more successful in business environments.